djonasdev/NLogViewer/README.md

 NlogViewer
 ==========

-NlogViewer is a ui control library to visualize NLog logs.
+NlogViewer is a ui control library to visualize NLog logs in your personal application.
 It is mainly based on [Sentinel][1] and its controls.

+![NLogViewer][p2]

 Actually it contains the following controls:

 - `NLogViewer`

 Visual Studio

 ![NLogViewer][p1]
 ![NLogViewer][p3]

-Live preview
-![NLogViewer][p2]

 ## Quick Start